shuunz/Pikachou-game/README.md

 - Each time the Physical body of Pikachou touching Physical body of Pokeball the Pokeball score will increase
-- And when the Physical body of Pikachou touching Physical body of Enemies the Enemies score will increase
+- And when the Physical body of Pikachou touching Physical body of Enemies the Enemies score will decrease

 **Technologies:**
 - HTML/CSS/JQ